awscbba/registry-documentation/frontend/bugfix-homepage-blank-content.md

 ## Root Cause

-The `useProjects` hook was calling `projectApi.getAllProjects()` which requires authentication (`addRequiredAuthHeaders()`).
+**Primary Issue**: The `useProjects` hook was calling `projectApi.getAllProjects()` which requires authentication (`addRequiredAuthHeaders()`).
 Since visitors to the homepage are typically not logged in, the API call was failing silently or returning an empty array.

+**Secondary Issue** (discovered after initial fix): The status filter in `useProjects` was only checking for `'pending'`, `'active'`, and `'ongoing'` statuses, but the API also returns projects with `'completed'` status.
+These completed projects were being filtered out entirely, causing the homepage to appear blank even after fixing the authentication issue.

 ### Code Issue